Sign up to our Newsletter

 Yes, getting into Emory Law School will be challenging.
 Not only will you have to score high on your LSAT, but you will also have to maintain a nearly perfect GPA and submit a well-rounded application.

 Emory is interested in more than just your academics.
-They look for students that demonstrate exceptional leadership, a commitment to law, and a dedication to service.
+They look for students who demonstrate exceptional leadership, a commitment to law, and a dedication to service.

 2. What Is the Average LSAT Score for Emory Law?